vdclab/vdclab-wiki/AACompIdent.md

 - Can sometimes allow the identification of gene from an old pre-genomic paper.

 ## Ease of use

-> this tool is not easy to use due to the amount of prior knowledge the user needs before they can make use of the tool.
+This tool is not easy to use due to the amount of prior knowledge the user needs before they can make use of the tool.

 ## Citations